wchristian/perl5_wiki/Perl7-FAQ.md

 ### What are the new defaults?

-[We're still talking about that here](Defaults-for-v7).
+We're still talking about that in [Defaults for v7](Defaults-for-v7).
 We don't know for sure because we don't have Perl 7 yet.
 These are some of the things already on the list, although there's no guarantee on anything yet:

 * enable strict by default
 * enable warnings by default